-- Gap Control getting up in the play with your forwards to be an offensive option.
-Also allows the ability to potentially keep the play alive in the event of a turnover or be in a good position for control gap if the play comes back the other way. - Hinging on offensive blue line if partner is pinching on the wall D-man hinges back to neutral zone to cover in case the opposing team gets possession going the other way.
+- a.
+Gap Control getting up in the play with your forwards to be an offensive option.
+Also allows the ability to potentially keep the play alive in the event of a turnover or be in a good position for control gap if the play comes back the other way. - b.
+Hinging on offensive blue line if partner is pinching on the wall D-man hinges back to neutral zone to cover in case the opposing team gets possession going the other way. - c.
+Offensive Zone Puck Awareness - d.
+Knowing when to shoot open lane, not shooting into opposition players. - e.
+Knowing when to pass finding an open teammate. - f.
+Knowing when to dump the puck back down deep to keep the play alive no shooting lane or teammate available. - g.
+Knowing when to use the D to D option and when not to - h.
+Higher Level jumping into soft spots to be an offensive option without compromising defensive positioning (ability to get back into defensive position)

-- Offensive Zone Puck Awareness - Knowing when to shoot open lane, not shooting into opposition player - Knowing when to pass finding an open teammate - Knowing when to dump the puck back down deep to keep the play alive no shooting lane or teammate available - Knowing when to use the DtoD option and when not to - Higher Level jumping into soft spots to be an offensive option without compromising defensive positioning (ability to get back into defensive position)
+Positional Gameplay - Forwards

-Positional Gameplay - Forwards:
+Defensive Game Play

-- Defensive Game Play - D-side of puck battles - Protecting the middle of the ice in d-zone - Hard Backchecks coming back to the middle of the ice - Supports teammates already engaged in a battle on the d-side of the puck. - Covers for defensemen when they rush or step up in the play - Hard on the Forecheck - Forechecks with purpose angling or surfing opposing player to the outside - does not give up the middle of the ice
+- a.
+D-side of puck battles - b.
+Protecting the middle of the ice in d-zone - c.
+Hard Backchecks coming back to the middle of the ice. - d.
+Supports teammates already engaged in a battle on the d-side of the puck. - e.
+Covers for defensemen when they rush or step up in the play. - f.
+Hard on the Forecheck - g.
+Forechecks with purpose angling or surfing opposing players to the outside does not give up the middle of the ice.